 Governors will review all comments and questions and then publish, on the school website, further information and responses.
 All the previous letters from the Chair of Governors, FAQs, links and information continue to be available below.

-At the most recent meeting, I emphasised two key points about the proposal:
+At a meeting held last term the Headteacher, Mrs Weeks, emphasised two key points about the proposal: